4 Things You Must Know About Your Details

 Changes and updates

-The changes and updates section will contain your Call Time Change Box number and important updates from the Casting Director.
-All your call time changes will be updated on the Call Time Change Box and not in the Details Blog.
+The changes and updates section will contain important updates from the Casting Director.
+All your call time changes will be sent to you through our messaging platform.

 Productions are on a tight schedule and expect Background Actors to show up to the correct location on time.
 In addition to the call location and address, your Details Blog will include any additional information you need to make it to set, like what signs to look for and where to park.
 Studio lots can be confusing and even with the best map it’s easy to get lost in them.
 When you leave for set, it’s a good idea to factor in getting lost, traffic, and public transportation schedules to make sure you make it to check-in on time.